guhenrique007/FlightCalculator/README.md

 # FlightCalculator

-Application to calculate the lowest possible travel ticket price, considering different routes.
+Application to calculate the lowest possible travel ticket price (considering different routes) with Dijkstra's algorithm.

 The file 'voos.csv' has some informations of route and your price.